ismanf/golang-design-patterns/README.md

 ### Observer
 Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically

+### State
+Allow an object alter its behavior when its internal state changes.
+The object will appear on change its class

 ## Concurrency patterns
 Pattenrs for concurrent work and parallel execution in Go.